YES - AND: Asking ourselves (and each other) tough questions about creation, privilege, power & responsibility

 So I decided to make the play (and basically all my work since) about those questions.

-My latest ensemble work, American Dreams, created in collaboration with the brilliant Tamilla Woodard and more incredible actors[ii], is an interactive game show where the audience votes for one of three contestants to be the next U.S. citizen.
-The goal of the work is to engage audiences and communities with the question of what we would do if it were up to us, in a direct, immediate way, to decide who will be our neighbors: To move beyond “build the wall” or “let them all in,” to more complex investigations of our biases, beliefs, assumptions, and fears, and how they affect decisions about who to trust – and in the process, what it means to be(come) American.
+My latest play, American Dreams, created in collaboration with the brilliant Tamilla Woodard and more incredible actors, is an immersive, interactive game show where the audience votes to decide which of three contestants will be the next U.S. citizen.
+The work engages audiences and communities with the question of what we would do if it were up to us, in a direct, immediate way, to decide who will be our neighbors: To move beyond “build the wall” or “let them all in,” to more complex investigations of our biases, beliefs, assumptions, and fears, and how they affect decisions about who to trust – and in the process, what it means to be(come) American.

-I’ve also felt it as a writer – that the character I’m creating is one- (or maybe two-) dimensional because of my removal from or assumptions about them.
+I’ve also felt it as a playwright– that the character I’m creating is one- (or maybe two-) dimensional because of my removal from or assumptions about them.

 SO – more questions:

 - Where do we make and share our work?
 With whom do we choose to collaborate, and how do we engage with them in doing so?
-How do race, religion, gender, culture, nationality, economics, access, and sexual identity impact that process?
+How do race, gender, ability, sexual identity, age, religion, culture, nationality, economic, marital, or parental status, and everything I’m forgetting here based on my own unconscious biases impact that process?

-Write what comes to you and @#$% anyone who tells you otherwise.
+Write/perform/create/direct/produce what moves you and @#$% anyone who tells you otherwise!”

 YES - AND:

-I do this, as do many if not most of you, because I believe that stories have power.
+I do this, as I’m sure do many of you, because I believe that stories have power.

-That they, and we as storytellers, have the cumulative potential to shift how the communities we represent are seen, both on and off stage.
+That they, and we as a theatrical community, have the potential to shift how individuals, ideas, and even whole groups of people are seen, both on and off stage.

 That our work can either challenge, or fuel, dangerous narratives that have real-life consequences.

-In each of these processes and the dialogues around them, I was challenged to stretch and question my ideas of resistance - of what it takes, and means, to raise issues, focus attention, and spark dialogue and, inshallah[iii], action.
+Lately I have been challenging and questioning my narratives of resistance - of what it takes, and means, to raise issues, focus attention, and spark reflection, dialogue and action toward justice and equity for all.

-I was reminded that I generally do better working FOR what I believe in than AGAINST what I don’t; creating work vs. protesting it; calling IN vs. calling OUT; that those decisions are personal, messy, complicated, and almost always flawed; that it is challenging, and sometimes scary, to attempt to distill complex political, cultural, professional, and personal experiences into a play, letter, or any other public forum, leaving ourselves vulnerable to those who may simplify, misconstrue, or attack our words.
+I have learned that I generally do better working FOR what I believe in than AGAINST what I don’t; creating work vs. protesting it; calling IN vs. calling OUT.
+I also know that those decisions are personal, messy, complicated, and almost always flawed; that it is challenging, and sometimes scary, to attempt to distill complex political, cultural, professional and personal experiences into a play, letter, or any other public forum, leaving ourselves vulnerable to those who may simplify, misconstrue, or attack our ideas, words or actions.

 - Where, when and how are our voices best used?